ml-kl-23/text-from-data/README.md

 # text-from-data

-Download all the files and then run app.py
+1) Download all the files in the same directory and then run app.py
+2) Use the dataset in the dataset folder for testing

 Enjoy !